We represent the Maryknoll Sisters, Maryknoll Fathers & Brothers, and Maryknoll Lay Missioners, and we work closely with the Maryknoll Affiliates.

-We are located in Washington, D.C., at Maryknoll, N.Y., and in New York City, across from the UN.
+We are located in Washington, D.C., and at Maryknoll, N.Y.

 We provide information and analysis of critical issues and events such as peace-building initiatives; practical new relationships with Earth; transparency and participation in political and economic arenas; and just economic alternatives.

 We cooperate with other Maryknoll departments on education and advocacy initiatives.

 We collaborate with various institutions and organizations working for peace, social justice and the integrity of creation, on strategy for advocacy; public statements to policymakers; education materials; conferences, meetings and public witness.

 Our office works regularly with other Catholic and faith-based organizations and communities working for peace, social justice and the integrity of creation.
 We serve as a resource for Maryknollers, and we attempt to bring the voice and experience of Maryknoll into policy discussions in the United Nations, the U.S. and other governments, international financial institutions and the corporate world.

 Maryknoll is the popular name of the Catholic Foreign Mission Society of America (priests and brothers), and the Maryknoll Sisters of St. Dominic.
 The lay missioner branch of the Maryknoll family is the Maryknoll Mission Association of the Faithful.
 Maryknoll trains, recruits and supports missioners serving in more than 30 countries in Latin America, Asia and the Pacific, Africa and the Middle East.